redox-os/book/src/porting-applications.md

 ### Verify the dependency tree

-If you use the above methods but the program is still using old crate versions, see this section:
+If you use the above methods but the application is still using old crate versions, see this section:

 - [Verify the dependency tree](./troubleshooting.md#verify-the-dependency-tree)